 Listen and fill in items 6b-10b with the right word, as in the example.

-EX: Oh it’s so difficult, I know it’s really important for your health and I know you try to exercise and try be careful what you eat.
+EX: Oh it’s so difficult, and I know it’s really important for your health and I know you try to exercise and try to be careful what you eat.
 And I have managed in the past.
 OK it’s only about maybe 10 kilos, 15 kilos, but it’s really really difficult to do.

 6b.
 We’d been working so hard on the play, rehearsing every day for a whole two months.
 Then just a day before the first performance I got a terrible cold and my throat closed up.
 And I couldn’t make a sound.